KAI-77/KAI-77/README.md

 **About me**

 I'm a recent graduate with a Bachelor's degree in Information Technology and a strong interest in cloud security.
-I'm passionate about becoming a DevSecOps Engineer and building secure and reliable cloud infrastructure.
+I'm passionate about becoming a DevOps Engineer and building secure and reliable cloud infrastructure.

 **Skills**